euzhengxi/rlhf/README.md

 things to take note:
-rollout = action, step, MDP, it can be indexed its possible to reverse the action performed during transform using inverse PPO needs sufficient samples to be stable and GAE requires trajectories rather than individual episodes
+rollout = action, step, MDP, it can be indexed its possible to reverse the action performed during transform using inverse

 to review:
-double check the implementation for discrete distributions for actor stepCount tracking - can be omitted for now critic network - trajectory vs individual state reward & trajectory reward computation backend - review prompt and results
+double check the implementation for discrete distributions for actor backend - review prompt and results stepCount tracking - can be omitted for now
+PPO training - whats going on
+saving of state dicts

 to read up before training:
-1. advantage parameters - gamma, lambda
-2. scheduler & how it works
+1. scheduler & how it works
-3. calculations for advantage module - what is used as the baseline?
+2. calculations for advantage module - what is used as the baseline?  and how does it compute return? read the GAE paper

 nice to haves:
 standardise naming convention